Who can use this: Tech admin

 OAuth 2.0 with dynamic client registration

-Gong discovers the OAuth configuration by querying the /.well-known/oauth-authorization-server endpoint.
-Gong then registers itself automatically as a client.
+Gong retrieves the OAuth configuration by querying the /.well-known/oauth-authorization-server endpoint and then registers itself as a client.

-The authorization server must expose a valid registration_endpoint.
-The authorization server must also support at least one of the following token endpoint authentication methods:
+The authorization server must expose a valid registration_endpoint and must also support one of the following token endpoint authentication methods.
+Gong selects an authentication method using this order of preference:

 client_secret_basic